crajcan/the_rust_programming_language/notes.md

 }
 ```

-This compiles without any errors due to the compiler's rules for workign with lifetimes and trait objects:
+This compiles without any errors due to the compiler's rules for working with lifetimes and trait objects:

 - The default lifetime of a trait object is `'static`
 - With `&'a Trait` or `&'a mut Trait`, the default lifetime of the trait object is `'a`.
 - With a single `T: 'a` clause, the default lifetime of the trait object is `'a`.
 - With multiple clauses like `T: 'a`, there is no default lifetime; we must be explicit.

+### Advanced Traits

-### Specifying Placeholder Types in Trait Definitions with Associated Types
+#### Specifying Placeholder Types in Trait Definitions with Associated Types

 _Associated types_ connect a type placeholder with a trait such that the trait method definitions can use these placeholder types in their signatures.